mouseless/learn-nuxt/configuration.md

 Demo is at [/demo/runtime-config](/demo/runtime-config)

+## Nuxt Content Heading AnchorLinks

+By default headers come in with anchorlink.
+You can do configuration to turn it off and render normal text.

+To learn how its configure look `runtimeConfig.public.mdc.headings.anchorLinks` configuration in `nuxt.config.ts`.

+To see how is look like [/demo/headings-anchorlinks](/demo/headings-anchorlinks)

 ## Generate Routes

 When generating in Nuxt, if there are pages in the route hierarchy that are not